 Danganronpa: Trigger Happy Havoc Anniversary Edition

-Dangaonronpa: Trigger Happy Havoc is one of the best visual novels and it launched on mobile in 2020.
+Dangaonronpa: Trigger Happy Havoc is one of the best visual novels, and it launched on mobile in 2020.
 The game follows the story of a group of kids at Hope’s Peak.
 In order to leave, they must murder one of their classmates and get away with it.
+The other students investigate the death and try to out you.
 The story takes you through the tale as people drop dead left and right with all kinds of twists and turns.
-The game is a bit expensive but it’s definitely one of the good ones.
+The game is a bit expensive, but it’s definitely one of the good ones.

 Price: Free to play